Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Posterior Cluster Summaries

 \section{Posterior Cluster Summaries}

-An additional contribution of this paper is the extension of the results from Section \ref{section2} and Section \ref{section3} to provide uncertainty quantification for membership allocation summaries under different cluster loss functions.
-The proposed procedure is designed to preserve the predictive accuracy of the full model while yielding interpretable and parsimonious clustering summaries, even in cases where clustering was not the model’s original intent.
+An additional contribution of this paper is the extension of the posterior summarization method presented in Sections \ref{section2} and \ref{section3} to derive cluster summary point estimates accompanied by uncertainty quantification.
+The proposed procedure aims to preserve the predictive accuracy of the original model while producing parsimonious and interpretable cluster summaries, even in settings where membership allocation was not originally intended.

-To achieve this, we use the optimal number of components \( K^* \) for the FMM summary, identified using the heuristic described in Section \ref{section23}, as a reference for the number of groups in the data.
-As discussed in Section \ref{section21}, the motivation for using \( K^* \) as the number of groups origins from the choice of the discrepancy function \eqref{eq:6}, and relation demonstrated in property \eqref{eq:KL}, which approximates the summary to the reference model by identifying high-density regions or modes.
-These regions typically concentrate essential information about distinct groups within the data \citep{murphy2012machine}.
+One of the main advantages of the proposed approach is its modularity, since within a single reference model, it enables the derivation of distinct cluster summaries with different data allocation behaviors.
+In this case, the modularity is determined by the choice of the loss function.
+In this paper, we examine two alternatives; the first is the log-score loss, linked to the finite mixture model summaries introduced in Section \ref{losschoice}.
+The second is the k-means loss, related to the k-means clustering method \citep{MacQueen1967}.

-A key advantage of our approach is its modularity, as different summary classes can be employed depending on the specific clustering procedure.
-In this paper, we explore two possible choices for the loss function to generate summary estimates for clustering.
-The first is the conditional probability loss, which serves as a natural extension of the finite mixture model framework for summaries presented in Section \ref{section22}, and the k-means loss, related to the k-means clustering method \citep{bishop2006pattern}.
+Under both loss functions, we define the cluster summary to consist of $K^*$ groups.
+This value corresponds to the number of components in the finite mixture model density summary point estimate, identified through the heuristic outlined in Section \ref{section23}.
+The motivation for this specification is discussed in Section \ref{losschoice}.